Safety alert: Asbestos in the workplace

 Dutyholder responsibilities:

-• Find out if asbestos is present – for buildings built or refurbished before the year 2000, asbestos must be assumed present unless you have strong evidence that it’s not.
+- Find out if asbestos is present – for buildings built or refurbished before the year 2000, asbestos must be assumed present unless you have strong evidence that it’s not.
+This has to be done by a competent person as part of your asbestos survey.

-• Assess the condition of the asbestos, including its location, type and the amount that is present.
-This is usually known as an asbestos survey and should be carried out by a suitably trained competent person.
+- Also assess the condition of the asbestos, including its location, type and the amount that is present.
+Again, this has to be carried out by a suitably trained competent person as part of your asbestos survey.

-• Carry out a risk assessment to determine the potential risk of exposure.
+- Carry out a risk assessment to determine the potential risk of exposure.
+Forgive us for being repetitive, but this also needs to be done by a competent person.

 Responsibilities of those who may encounter asbestos as part of their work (e.g. tradespeople):

-• Ensure basic asbestos awareness training has been carried out at a minimum.
-Where you carry out licenced work, additional training will be required.
+- Ensure basic asbestos awareness training has been carried out at a minimum.
+Where you carry out licensed work, you’ll need additional training.

-• Don’t carry out any works you’re not suitably trained/authorised to carry out (e.g. don’t carry out licenced work if you’re not authorised to do so by the HSE).
+- Don’t carry out any works you’re not suitably trained/authorised to carry out (e.g. don’t carry out licensed work if you’re not authorised by the HSE).

-• Where asbestos is being removed, ensure the adequate disposal of it.
+- Where asbestos is being removed, dispose of it properly.

 Got any questions?

-If you would like more information or support, please call our 24/7 advice line and speak to one of our experts on 0345 844 4848.
+If you would like more information or support, Health & Safety clients can call our 24/7 advice line and speak to one of our experts on 0345 844 4848.